-Due to the difference in pixel size between bands, the higher resolution data needs to be reduced so that it matches that of the lower resolution.
-The band-to-band characterization is then performed at the lower resolution.
-The higher resolution imagery is reduced using the Gaussian Pyramid approach (see Reference 25).
-This approach works by low-pass filtering the image data.
-The low-pass filtering is accomplished by convolving the image with an appropriate kernel or set of weights.
-Applying this kernel produces an image at a lower resolution than that of the original.
+Due to the difference in pixel sizes between bands, the higher resolution data will need to be reduced so that it matches that of the lower resolution.
+The band to band characterization will then be performed at the lower resolution.
+The higher resolution imagery will be reduced using the Gaussian Pyramid approach [Reference 25].
+This approach works by low pass filtering the image data.
+The low pass filtering is accomplished by convolving the image with an appropriate kernel or set of weights.
+Applying this kernel will produce an image at a lower resolution than that of the original.
 The lower resolution image can then also be reduced in size.
 The process takes on the following form:

-$$f_r(j,k) = \sum{m=-2}^{2} \sum{n=-2}^{2} w(m,n) f(2j+m,2k+n)$$ where f is the original image data, f_r is the reduced sub-sampled image, and w(m, n) are the low-pass filter coefficients.
-In the following case, the imagery is reduced in size by one half in both the line and sample direction.
-The low-pass filter coefficients can be represented as a set of separable one-dimensional weights and are determined from the following representation (see Reference 25):
+$$f{r}(j,k) = \sum{m=-2}^{2} \sum{n=-2}^{2} w(m,n) f(2j+m,2k+n) \quad j=1,...,M/2 \quad k=1,...,N/2$$

+Where f is the original image data, f_r is the reduced sub-sampled image, and w(m,n) are the low pass filter coefficients.
+Note that in the following case the imagery is reduced in size by one half in both the line and sample direction.
+The low pass filter coefficients can be represented as a set of separable one dimensional weights and are determined from the following representation [Reference 25]: